 The most common example would be for users who have added a soundbar, HTIB, or other secondary audio device to their TV.
-As long as both devices are equipped with ARC, simply connecting the component to the TV’s ARC HDMI port will allow for control of power, volume, and other features from your TV remote.
-In most cases, it will also simply transfer your TV audio to the unit automatically without having to deactivate the TV’s on-board speakers.
+As long as both devices are equipped with ARC, simply connecting the HDMI cable to both devices’ ARC HDMI port will allow for control of power, volume, and other features from your TV remote.
+In some cases, it will also simply transfer your TV audio to the unit automatically without having to deactivate the TV’s on-board speakers.

 This feature is extremely useful for those who connect gaming consoles, Blu-ray players, set-top boxes, and other devices directly to the TV rather than an audio receiver.
 It allows for significantly better audio performance for all of your content than what you’ll get from a TV alone, but without having to think about the audio device.

 Alternatively, ARC is also handy for other outboard components like streaming devices.
 Plugging the Chromecast into your TV’s ARC port, for instance, may allow you to automatically switch sources or even turn on your TV when you click the cast icon on your phone or tablet.
 You may find similar results with other components as well, including Blu-ray players.

 The other important function ARC performs is sending signals both “upstream” and “downstream” over a single connection, meaning signals can travel in and out of a device over a single ARC HDMI port and cable.
 “Downstream” refers to signal that is being passed from the source, say a Blu-ray player, “down” to another device.
 “Upstream” would then mean sending signal the opposite way over the same cable.
 Why is that necessary?
 Convenience.